anantdark/hacktoberfest2020/README.md

 # share
-This repo is to share code with my peers
+This repo is to share code among the github community